Promoting British Values at St. Mary's

 Democratic processes are embedded in the way we work at St. Mary's.
 Each class elects a Class Councillor who represents them on the School Council.
 At Class Council meetings any concerns are passed on to their representative who brings them to School Council meetings.

 Pupils views are sought in many ways such as surveys, pupil interviews, through collective worship and also in deciding their class identities at the beginning of the year and drawing up their class rules.

 May 7th 2015 - General Election Fever!

-Last May our school arranged a special trip to a local polling station.
+In May 2015 our school arranged a special trip to a local polling station.
 Please visit our School Council page to see what they found out.